Meanings of the Mote and the Beam [pt. 2]

 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.

 The ambiguity of English ‘mote’ and ‘beam’ creates an image that can be read in two ways.
-There is still the option to take it as a comparison of weight of sin, where the preponderance rests with the joist in my own eye; but now another reading emerges, in which there is a luminescent relationship between the beam, a shaft of light, and the mote, a glowing speck.
-The metaphorical image is no longer of a plank and a splinter, but a dustmote drifting past an illuminated window.
+It can still be taken as a comparison of weights of sin, where the preponderance rests with the joist in my own eye; but a beam in English can also be a shaft of light, and the mote a glowing speck of dust.
+The metaphorical image could therefore be a dustmote drifting past an illuminated window.

-How the relation between the κάρφος (karthos) and the δοκός (dokos) is changed!
-The splinter depends on the plank since it must be a splinter from something, but even when separated from the plank it can continue to exist.
-This is not how things are with a mote and a beam, for the mote vanishes as soon as it drifts beyond the margins of the sun.
-The teaching now is this: the fault I see in my brother exists only because it is caught in the ray of my own judgement.
-And the implication is: in the absence of that ray, there is no fault at all.
+How the relation between the kárphos and the dokós is changed!
+For a dustmote cannot exist in the absence of a sunbeam, but vanishes as soon as it drifts beyond the margins of the light.
+So the teaching now could be this: the fault I see in my brother exists only because it is caught in the ray of my own judgement, and in the absence of that ray there is no fault at all.

-In this way the King James translators transform the moral psychology of Matthew 7, and it becomes a breathtaking affirmation of compassion: my brother has no faults except that I project my own judgement upon his traits.
+In this way the King James translators transform the banal surface moral psychology of Matthew 7 into a breathtaking affirmation of compassion: my brother has no faults except that I project my own judgement upon his traits.
 Nor do I need to berate myself for being worse than he is.
 My task is to refrain from any judgement, and simply accept.

 thanks to an hour of self-observation, the resentment had not merely been controlled by force of will, and it had not merely vanished.
 It had been alchemised into a loving, blissful energy.
 It wasn’t that I’d made a mental decision to forgive anyone; the angry energy had been transformed.
 It was astonishing to have somehow emerged into delight from a pit of despair.